ivanvorobei/SPConfetti/README.md

 # SPConfetti

 A simple solution to show the confetti to the user.
 Smoothly starts and stops.
+Allow set multiply diffrent particles at once.

 <p float="left">
     <a href="https://opensource.ivanvorobei.by/spconfetti/preview">